Johnny Depp As Edward Scissorhands and Jack Sparrow: Highlights Of A 33-Year Career [Opinion]

 Johnny Depp has given the world so much, not just with entertaining movies, but creative films that provoke thought.
 The Jack Sparrow and Edward Scissorhands actor has been choosy about the films he made and avoided anything without great meaning.

-Johnny Depp movies don’t moralize or push an agenda, what they do is encourage a free thinking process.
+Johnny Depp movies don’t moralize or push an agenda.
+What they do is encourage a free thinking process.
 Though Johnny has made many different types of movies, there is no universal mood to them or overarching statement.
 Characters like Edward Scissorhands and Jack Sparrow capture the imagination in a powerful way.
 The films are strongly creative, open-ended and don’t wrap up a single opinion at the end.

 After Johnny Depp got his start in A Nightmare on Elm Street, in 1984, he began a slow rise to the top.
 Dummies, Lady Blue, and Private Resort in 1985 were followed by R.P.G, RPG II, Slow Burn, Platoon, Hotel, and Cry-Baby.
 These Johnny Depp films began drawing some public attention according to IMBd, but it was Johnny’s 1987 – 1990 role in 21 Jump Street gave him heartthrob status.

 Johnny Depp’s 1990 breakout title role in Edward Scissorhands put him on the map as a fledgling superstar, but his script was minimal.
-Edward Scissorhands touched hearts in a powerful way but spoke only 169 words in the entire film according to the Telegraph.
+Edward Scissorhands touched hearts in a powerful way, but spoke only 169 words in the entire film according to the Telegraph.

 Johnny Depp met with fierce competition for the title role in Edward Scissorhands.
 Many Hollywood superstars were rejected so that Depp could become Edward Scissorhands.